The Truth about ´Vitamin´ B-17

-On February 14th 2006 the Daily Mail ran a headline ´Cancer Cures or Quackery?´ under which six alternative practitioners recommended ´alternative´ cancer cures (their words not mine) to a reporter posing as a cancer sufferer.
-One therapy was ´B-17 metabolic therapy or laetrile´ (sic).
+A typically ignorant exchange happened on February 14th 2006, when the UK´s Daily Mail ran a headline ´Cancer Cures or Quackery?´ under which six alternative practitioners recommended ´alternative´ cancer cures (their words not mine) to a reporter posing as a cancer patient.
+To quote, ´One therapy was ´B-17 metabolic therapy or laetrile´ (sic).

-Two cancer ´experts´, Professors Ernst and Baum, respectively commented that there was ´no research to support B-17´, and that B-17 was used ´by a few unscrupulous practitioners across the border in Mexico´.
+Two UK cancer ´experts´, Professors Ernst and Baum, joined in the fray commenting that there was ´no research to support B-17´, and that B-17 was used ´by a few unscrupulous practitioners across the border in Mexico´.

-2. The world famous Oasis of Hope clinic in Mexico uses a variety of therapies including radio- and chemotherapy.
-And it does use vitamin B-17 as a part of a package called Metabolic Therapy, which may also include pancreatic enzymes, ozone therapy, Intravenous vitamin C and more.
-(Please be aware that the owners of the Oasis of Hope have not been somehow chased out of America.
-Dr Francisco Contreras
+Treating people with Metabolic Therapy is not the same as giving them B-17.
+The world famous Oasis of Hope clinic in Mexico uses a variety of therapies including radiotherapy and chemotherapy.
+And it does use synthetic ´vitamin´ B-17 as a part of a package called Metabolic Therapy

-M.D., the son of the founder Dr Ernesto Contreras M.D., and his hospital are in Mexico ... because they are Mexican.)
+M.D., the son of the founder Dr Ernesto Contreras, and his hospital are in Mexico ... because they are Mexican.
+The Oasis of Hope advertises in America perfectly legally, and Americans travel to the clinic in Mexico, just as they might go to one in Chicago.

 By April 14th the UK Food Standards Agency was getting in on the act.
 UK newspapers published warnings issued by the FSA thus: ´Cancer patients should be aware that Apricot Kernels - a suggested cure for the disease - can kill them´.
 Apparently, ´Reports from overseas say eating 20-30 could result in very serious health effects´.